Angelina Jolie Reportedly Regrets Split As Brad Pitt Reconnects With Jen Aniston

 “She’s missing her one ride-or-die support system, who’s always championed her no matter what,” the insider shared.
 “She’s keeping her head up, but she’s desperate and lonely and starting to feel like she made the mistake of a lifetime.”

-In her original petition, Jolie requested full custody of the couple’s six children – Maddox (15), Pax (12), Zahara (11), Shiloh (10), and twins Knox and Vivienne (8).
+In her original petition, Jolie requested full custody of the couple’s six children – Maddox (15), Pax (12), Zahara (11), Shiloh (10), and twins Knox and Vivienne (eight).
 The request led to a scandalous fight with Pitt, who is seeking joint custody.
 In the middle of their battle, Pitt came under fire for allegations of child abuse against his oldest son, Maddox.

 The FBI and Los Angeles Department of Children and Family Services got involved and investigated the rumors.
 They eventually cleared the World War Z star of all the allegations, though not before he took a hit in the press.